Furkan-AVCU/CatchTheFurkan/README.md

 # CatchTheFurkan
 Simple Mini Game Cath The Furkan !

-Made about 2 years ago to learn grid layout and prcatice about countdown timer
+Made about 2 years ago to learn grid layout and practice about countdown timer

 # How It Looks